Zoher15/Zero-shot-s2/README.md

 ### Running Experiments

 The `experiments/` directory contains scripts to run evaluations on different models and datasets.
-These scripts use `utils/helpers.py` for argument parsing, data loading, and saving results, and `config.py` for path management.
+These scripts use a **clean functional design** with shared utilities in `helpers.py` for argument parsing, data loading, and result saving.

 **Example: Evaluating Qwen2.5 7B on the GenImage dataset (2k sample)**